 (f) The Commissioner may allow a different calculation for a provider's required operating reserve for a continuing care retirement community operated by the provider if the calculation, in the opinion of the Commissioner, does not diminish the residents' protections provided for by this Part.

+(g) In determining the adequacy of the operating reserve, the Commissioner may consider the provider’s obligations and prospective obligations for entrance fee refunds under G.S.
+58-64A-367.

 § 58-64A-255.
 Qualifying assets.